-Benefit Description 28 .
-Observation Services The Plan covers observation services including short term treatment, assessment and reassessment for up to 48 hours in a acute care facility (i.e. hospital).
-Observation services determine if a Member needs to be admitted for additional treatment or if the Member is able to be discharged from the hospital.
-29 .
-Ostomy Supplies · · The Plan covers ostomy supplies up to the Benefit Limit listed in the Schedule of Benefits.
-Only the following supplies are covered: Irrigation sleeves, bags and catheters Pouches, face plates and belts Skin barriers 30 .
+HMO FOR INDIVIDUAL MEMBERS - MASSACHUSETTS Benefit Description 31.
 Physician and Other Professional Office Visits Physician services, including services of all covered medical professionals, can be obtained on an outpatient basis in a physician's office or a hospital.
 These services may include: Routine physical examinations, including routine gynecological examination and annual cytological screenings Follow-up care provided by an obstetrician or gynecologist for obstetrical or gynecological conditions identified during maternity care or annual gynecological visit Immunizations, including childhood immunizations as recommended by the United States Department of Health and Human Services, Centers for Disease Control and Prevention and the American Academy of Pediatrics Well baby and well child care, including physical examination, history, measurements, sensory screening, neuropsychiatric evaluation and developmental screening, and assessment at the following intervals: At least six visits per Plan Year or Calendar Year are covered for a child from birth to age one.
 At least three visits per Plan Year or Calendar Year are covered for a child from age one to age two.
 At least one visit per Plan Year or Calendar Year is covered for a child from age two to age six.
 School, camp, sports and premarital examinations Health education and nutritional counseling Palliative care Sickness and injury care Vision and Hearing screenings Medication management Consultations concerning contraception and hormone replacement therapy Chemotherapy Radiation therapy Please Note: Your Plan covers certain preventive services and tests with no Member Cost Sharing.
 Please see your Schedule of Benefits for the coverage that applies to your Plan.
+Prosthetic Devices 32 .
+The Plan covers prosthetic devices when ordered by a Plan Provider.
+The cost of the repair and maintenance of a covered device is also covered.
+In order to be covered, all devices must be able to withstand repeated use.